Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/logging-in-first-time.md

 > Change the screenshot
 <img src="../images/personal-overview-blank.png" alt="Personal Overview completely blank for a new user" width="100%"/>

-You always start in your personal space, your **Home**.
+You always start in your personal space, your **My Stuff**.
 Specifically, in _My Overview_.
 This is the place where you can have a quick glance at your most important information, organize yourself, and visualize your work.

 > Change the screenshot
 <img src="../images/overview-personal.png" alt="Personal Overview shown in Slingshot" width="100%"/>